The Dabney's Jeremiah Langhorne Wins the 2018 James Beard Award for Best Chef: Mid-Atlantic

 The Mid-Atlantic category includes strong dining cities like Philadelphia, Baltimore, and Richmond, among others.
 Locally chef Aaron Silverman was the last to win a Best Chef: Mid-Atlantic award for Rose’s Luxury in 2016, joining Rasika’s Vikram Sunderam (2014) and Johnny Monis of Komi (2013) in the honor.

+“It seems that charity is too often about the redemption of the giver, when charity should be about the liberation of the receiver,” said Andrés, quoting World Central Kitchen president Robert Egger.
+In his wide-ranging speech, Andrés thanked the contribution of unsung female heroes in history like Clara Barton; leading women chefs like Ann Cashion, Nora Pouillon, and Joan Nathan; Puerto Rican chef Jose Enrique, who was critical in disaster relief efforts; and the scores of immigrant restaurant industry workers, documented and no.

+“We can improve the world one plate of food at a time,” said Andrés.

 The food and beverage awards aren’t the only ones bestowed by the James Beard Foundation.
-José Andrés is the 2018 recipient of the Humanitarian of the Year award.
 In the media category, Michael W. Twitty won the Writing category for his book, The Cooking Gene; Pati Jinich took home the award for Outstanding Personality Host for Pati’s Mexican Table on WETA; and Maura Judkis was found the funniest of the Humor contenders for her Washington Post story, “Pumpkin Spice Life” (among other media winners).

 A full list of 2018 James Beard Award winners can be found here.